-The Teacher Education Department offers a baccalaureate degree in early childhood education, elementary education and secondary science education.
+The Teacher Education Department offers a baccalaureate degree in elementary education and secondary science education.
 The secondary degree allows graduates to apply for a composite degree teaching license in Biology, Chemistry, Earth Science and Physics.

 Both degree programs are designed around a cohort model learning community, reflecting the importance of collaboration, support, and teamwork as necessary precursors to becoming effective change agents in the education systems across Indian Country.